 Public Intoxication Charges in Texas

-Public Intoxication in Texas is when a person is so intoxicated that they are a danger to themselves or others.
+Public Intoxication in Texas occurs when a person is so intoxicated in public they may be a danger to themselves or others.
 This is a relatively high burden, and police officers often do not – or cannot – articulate reasons why they believed a person was a danger to themselves or others.

-Common examples of public intoxication charges include officers who arrest passengers in the car of individuals arrested for DWI, individuals who are walking to get in the car and drive but seem to be intoxicated, and individuals leaving bars who seem to have trouble walking.
+Common examples of public intoxication charges include officers who arrest passengers in the car of individuals arrested for DWI, individuals who are walking toward a car to drive and seem to be intoxicated, and individuals leaving bars who seem to have trouble walking.

-Note that intoxication, for purposes of public intoxication charges, is not related to a particular BAC.
-While officers may ask a person they suspect of being “PI,” the truth is they don’t need a blood alcohol concentration to make an arrest for Public Intoxication.
+Intoxication, for purposes of public intoxication charges, is not related to a particular blood alcohol concentration (BAC).
+While officers may ask an individual they suspect of being “PI,” the truth is they don’t need a blood alcohol concentration to make an arrest for Public Intoxication.

 Warning about Public Intoxication Charges